Mahmo0odsalah/Mahmo0odsalah/README.md

-- 👋 Hi, I’m Mahmood Salah Yousef
+- 👋 Hi, I’m Mahmood Salah Yousef.
-- 👀 I’m interested in tech, music and sports.
-- 🌱 I’m currently learning Golang
-- 💞️ I’m looking to collaborate on small open source projects written in Ruby/ python
+- I’m a senior backend developer with several years of expeience.
+I building with Rails, NodeJS and Golang.
+- Fun side projects I built include a [chat app using ICMP](https://github.com/Mahmo0odsalah/icmp-chat), a [stateless SIP proxy](https://github.com/Mahmo0odsalah/lisp) and a [websocket server](https://github.com/Mahmo0odsalah/socket.go).
-- 📫 How to reach me: email me mahmood.sa.yousef@gmail.com
+- 📫 How to reach me: email me mahmood.sa.yousef@gmail.com.

 <!---
 Mahmo0odsalah/Mahmo0odsalah is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.